-- RoActemra can be used concomitantly with MTX or as monotherapy in case of intolerance to MTX or where continued treatment with MTX is inappropriate - RoActemra has not been studied in combination with TNF antagonists or other biologic treatments for RA.
-RoActemra is not recommended for use with other biologic agents - It is not recommended to initiate RoActemra treatment in patients with a low neutrophil count, i.e. absolute neutrophil count (ANC) less than 2 x 109/L. In patients who develop an ANC < 0.5 x 109/L, continued treatment is not recommended - Caution should be exercised when considering initiation of RoActemra treatment in patients with a low platelet count (i.e. platelet count below 100 x 103/μL).
-In patients who develop a platelet count <50 x 103/μL, continued treatment is not recommended - Caution should be exercised when considering initiation of RoActemra treatment in patients with elevated alanine aminotransferase (ALT) or aspartate aminotransferase (AST) > 1.5 x upper limit of normal (ULN).
-In patients with baseline ALT or AST > 5 x ULN, treatment is not recommended.
-For ALT or AST elevations > 3 to 5 x ULN confirmed by repeat testing, RoActemra treatment should be interrupted until < 3 x ULN - Reduction of dose from 8 mg/kg to 4 mg/kg is recommended for management of certain dose-related laboratory changes including elevated liver enzymes, neutropenia and thrombocytopenia
+- It is not recommended to initiate RoActemra treatment in patients with a low neutrophil count, i.e., absolute neutrophil count (ANC) less than 2 x 10/l.
+In patients who develop an ANC <0.5 x 10/l, continued treatment is not recommended - Caution should be exercised when considering initiation of RoActemra treatment in patients with a low platelet count (i.e., platelet count below 100 x 10/μl).
+In patients who develop a platelet count <50 x 10/μl, continued treatment is not recommended - Caution should be exercised when considering initiation of RoActemra treatment in patients with elevated alanine aminotransferase (ALT) or aspartate aminotransferase (AST) >1.5 x upper limit of normal (ULN).
+In patients with baseline ALT or AST >5 x ULN, treatment is not recommended.
+For ALT or AST elevations >3 to 5 x ULN, confirmed by repeat testing, RoActemra treatment should be interrupted until <3 x ULN - Reduction of dose from 8 mg/kg to 4 mg/kg is recommended for management of certain doserelated laboratory changes including elevated liver enzymes, neutropaenia and thrombocytopaenia

-General considerations for IV administration
+General considerations for administration

-RoActemra concentrate for intravenous infusion should be diluted to 100 mL by a healthcare professional using aseptic technique.
+RoActemra concentrate for intravenous (IV) infusion should be diluted to 100 ml by a healthcare professional using aseptic technique.

-- From a 100 mL infusion bag, withdraw a volume of 0.9% (9 mg/mL) sterile, non-pyrogenic sodium chloride solution for injection equal to the volume of RoActemra concentrate required for the patient's dose, under aseptic conditions - Slowly add the required amount of RoActemra concentrate for IV infusion from each vial into the 100 mL infusion bag.
-This should be a final volume of 100 mL.
+- From a 100 ml infusion bag, withdraw a volume of 0.9% (9 mg/ml) sterile, non-pyrogenic sodium chloride solution for injection equal to the volume of RoActemra solution required for the patient's dose.
+The expiry date should always be checked before use - Slowly add RoActemra concentrate for IV infusion from each vial into the infusion bag.
 To mix the solution, gently invert the bag to avoid foaming - Parenteral medicinal products should be inspected visually for particulate matter and discolouration prior to administration.
-Only solutions which are clear to opalescent, colourless to pale yellow and free of visible particles should be diluted - After dilution, the prepared solution for infusion is physically and chemically stable in sodium chloride 9 mg/mL (0.9%) at 30°C for 24 hours - From a microbiological point of view, the prepared solution for infusion should be used immediately.
-If not used immediately, in use storage times and conditions are the responsibility of the user and would normally be no longer than 24 hours at 2-8°C, unless dilution has taken place in controlled and validated aseptic conditions.
-RoActemra solutions do not contain preservatives; therefore, unused product remaining in the vials should not be used - Allow the fully diluted RoActemra solution to reach room temperature (18°-28°C) prior to infusion - The infusion should be administered over one hour, and must be administered with an infusion set.
-Do not administer as an IV push or bolus - RoActemra should not be infused concomitantly in the same IV line with other medications.
+Only solutions which are clear to opalescent, colourless to pale yellow and free of visible particles should be diluted

+- RoActemra should be refrigerated for storage and the fully diluted RoActemra solution should be allowed to reach room temperature before it is infused.
+The fully diluted RoActemra solutions for infusion should be used immediately.
+If not used immediately it may be stored at 2-8°C or room temperature (if diluted under controlled and validated aseptic conditions) for up to 24 hours and should be protected from light.
+RoActemra solutions do not contain preservatives; therefore, unused product remaining in the vials should not be used - Allow the fully diluted RoActemra solution to reach room temperature prior to infusion - The infusion should be administered over 60 minutes, and must be administered with an infusion set.
+Do not administer as an IV push or bolus - RoActemra should not be infused concomitantly in the same IV line with other drugs.
 No physical or biochemical compatibility studies have been conducted to evaluate the co-administration of RoActemra with other medications